polaris-slo-cloud/polaris-demos/efficiency-demo/docs/Reactive-Demo.md

         maxReplicas?: number;
         ```

-    * `MyHorizontalElasticityStrategyKind` can be used in an SLO mapping to reference this type of elasticity strategy.
+    * `MyHorizontalElasticityStrategyKind` can be used in an SLO Mapping to reference this type of elasticity strategy.
     It also defines the input data type of the elasticity strategy (`SloCompliance`), which has to match the output data type of the SLO(s) that you want to use the elasticity strategy with, and the type of workload targets it supports (`SloTarget`).
     Depending on your use case, you may want to change the output data type of the workload target type -- for the demo, we will leave them as they are.
     Since this class defines the `ObjectKind` of the elasticity strategy, you need to adapt the `group` value that is set in the constructor to match that of your organization.